Jacquemontii Birch Trees

 How to Plant Jacquemontii Trees

 You can find lots of useful information on how to plant and care for your trees in our Native Planting Guide guide or for a more comprehensive step by step guide, you can click through to watch our Video Tutorial, showing you exactly how to plant a tree, including how to stake your tree.
-We would always recommend placing a stake and tie on your tree to secure them against wind or wind rock.
+We would always recommend placing a stake and tie on your tree to secure it against wind or wind rock.

 All plants, especially those planted during the late Spring or Summer months will need consistent regular watering.
 Remember, Watering should be carried out early morning or late in the evening and is so important to give your trees and hedging the best possible start as they root into their new home.